-Starting calendar year 2017, the PM{2.5} FRM monitor was replaced with a FEM monitor.
+Starting calendar year 2017, the $PM{2.5}$ FRM monitor was replaced with a FEM monitor and the CO monitor was discontinued.
+DOEE discontinued the SO2 monitor in 2019 due to redundancy with the trace SO2 monitor for NCore at the McMillan Reservoir monitoring site (11-001-0043).